projectglow/glow/docs/source/etl/lift-over.rst

    * ``success``: ``boolean`` (true if liftOver succeeded, false otherwise)
    * ``errorMessage``: ``string`` (null if liftOver succeeded, message describing reason for liftOver failure otherwise)

-If liftOver succeeds, the output row contains the liftover result and ``liftOverStatus.success`` is true.
+If liftOver succeeds, the output row contains the liftOver result and ``liftOverStatus.success`` is true.
-If liftOver fails, the output row contains the original input row, the additional ``INFO`` fields are null, ``liftOverStatus.success`` is false, and ``liftOverStatus.errorMessage`` contains the reason liftover failed.
+If liftOver fails, the output row contains the original input row, the additional ``INFO`` fields are null, ``liftOverStatus.success`` is false, and ``liftOverStatus.errorMessage`` contains the reason liftOver failed.

 .. code-block:: py